tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 ## Requests in various languages

-One aspect of REST APIs that facilitates widespread adoption is that they aren't tied to a specific programming language.
+As noted earlier, in [What is a REST API?](docapis_what_is_a_rest_api.html), REST APIs are language agnostic.
+This helps facilitates widespread adoption across programming languages.
 Developers can code their applications in any language, from Java to Ruby to JavaScript, Python, C#, Node JS, or something else.
 As long as developers can make an HTTP web request in that language, they can use the API.
 The response from the web request will contain the data in either JSON or XML.

 Because you can't entirely know which language your end users will be developing in, it's kind of fruitless to try to provide code samples in every language.
 Many APIs just show the format for submitting requests and a sample response, and the authors will assume that developers will know how to submit HTTP requests in their particular programming language.